Things to Do in Albuquerque in January

 What's happening during your visit

-Local musicians pack the KiMo Theatre with New Mexico’s signature mix of Spanish guitar, Native American flute, and cowboy ballads—the 1927 Pueblo Deco hall’s acoustics make this the month’s richest cultural night, and you’ll sit beside neighbors who’ve kept season tickets for decades.
+Local musicians pack the KiMo Theatre with New Mexico's signature mix of Spanish guitar, Native American flute, and cowboy ballads, the 1927 Pueblo Deco hall's acoustics make this the month's richest cultural night, and you'll sit beside neighbors who've kept season tickets for decades.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid